 Latin-American Studies BA/MA

-Political science majors who minor in Latin-American studies also have the opportunity to pursue a five-year cooperative BA/MA degree program at Georgetown University in Washington, DC.
+Majors in politics and international affairs who minor in Latin-American studies also have the opportunity to pursue a five-year cooperative BA/MA degree program at Georgetown University in Washington, DC.
 For further information please contact Dr. Peter Siavelis.